AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learning-objects.md

 When courses are set as mandatory:

-* The submission page ists the learners only after the learners complete the courses.
+* The submission page lists the learners only after the learners complete the courses.
 * The learner can only upload a file after completing the course.

 ## Job Aids {#jobaids}